Cuban art: Vanguardia artists

 Antonio Gattorno (1904 - 1980) and Eduardo Abela (1889 - 1965) were the earliest painters of their generation to adapt modern European and Mexican art to the interpretation of their Cuban subjects.
 They also found in the directness and idealization of early Renaissance painting an effective model for their expression of Cuban themes.
 These painters' criollo images, for all their differences, shared a modern primitivist view of Cuba as an exotic, timeless, rural land inhabited by simple and sensual, if also sad and melancholic people.
 Although rooted in Cuba's natural and cultural environment, the vision of lo Cubano (the Cuban) was far removed from contemporary historical reality.
 Instead, it was based on an ideal conception of Patria that had been a component of Cuban nationalism and art since the nineteenth century.

 This idealized vision featured strongly in the portraits and landscapes of Victor Manuel (1897 - 1969), who was particularly impressed by the works of Paul Cézanne and Paul Gauguin during his two relatively brief stays in Paris.
 A San Alejandro graduate highly skilled in drawing and composition, Manuel chose to apply primitivist simplicity to his Cuban subjects - a favorite being the female face - and brought out qualities of melancholy and strength, as captured in La Gitana Tropical (The Tropical Gipsy, 1929), which is considered by critics to be one of the defining pieces of Cuban Avant-garde art.

 The emphasis which Carlos Enríquez (1900 - 1957) and Fidelio Ponce (1895 - 1949) placed on the themes of change, transformation, and death have had an enduring impact on Cuban art.
 Enríquez and Ponce represent two approaches to death: the first marked by exuberant flight and emotion; the second by moody contemplation.
 If Enríquez painted the delirium after the triumphed siege, Ponce painted the anteroom of grief.
 Enriquez was a self-taught painter from a wealthy family, while Ponce, though he had attended the San Alejandro Academy, spent his life in poverty.
-What these two most original and distinctive of the Vanguardia painters had in common - aside from severe problems with alcoholism - was the fact that neither had studied in Europe.
+What these two most original and distinctive of the Vanguardia painters had in common - aside from severe problems with alcoholism - was that neither had studied in Europe.